-Maximum Operating Temperature
+Maximum Operating Temperature[†]

-203°F /95°C (Note that this is the operating temperature of the electronics, not maximum ambient temperature.
-An Over Temperature fault occurs at this point and current is removed from the motor.)
+203°F /95°C Note that this is the internal temperature of the driver, not maximum ambient temperature.
+An Over Temperature fault occurs at this point and current is removed from the motor.
+The temperature of the motor is not directly measured.